Linnea55/Cucumber-Tutorial/new-scenario-template/intro.md

 ## Description

-In this Katacoda tutorial, we are going to show you how a test automation can be done using a testing tool called Cucumber in conjuction with Gradle, and provide benefits of Cucumber in test automation.
+In this Katacoda tutorial, we are going to show you how test automation can be done using a testing tool called Cucumber in conjuction with Gradle, and provide benefits of Cucumber in test automation.

 ## Learning Objectives